Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Sellers

-Overpayment scams are a common problem, says Ramzan.
+Overpayment scams are a common problem, Ramzan says.
 Here’s how they work: Let’s say you’re selling an item for $500.
 The buyer “accidentally” overpays you, sending $1,000 instead.
-To correct the mistake, they request a refund for $500.
-Not long after that, you discover their original payment didn’t go through—and you’ve just lost $500.
+They request a refund for $500, but not long after that, you discover their original payment didn’t go through—and you’ve just lost $500.

 While bank scams like this are painful to experience, overpayment schemes are easy to avoid.
 Follow this one simple rule: Never accept payments over the asking price.
 Take exactly what you’re owed—nothing more, nothing less.
 If someone tries to overpay you, stop working with them.